On the Prize Background

 No. All nominations must be submitted online.

-Due to the volume of nominations received, no nomination essays can be revised once they have been submitted.
+Due to the volume of nominations received, nomination essays cannot be revised once they have been submitted.
 The College recommends that you draft and review your essay offline, and then copy and paste the essay into the online form when you are ready to submit the nomination.
-If an individual is nominated more than once by the same nominator, only the first nomination submission will be considered.
+If an individual is nominated more than once by the same nominator, we will only consider the first submission.

-No. Due to the volume of nominations received, the College cannot provide personal consultations with nominators.
-Please review the Prize FAQs and the nomination instructions, which will assist you in focusing your nomination essay and outline the nomination criteria.
+Due to the volume of nominations received, the College cannot provide personal consultations with nominators regarding a nomination’s content.
+However we are able to answer questions regarding a nominee’s eligibility.
+Please review the nomination instructions, which will assist you in focusing your nomination essay and outlining the nomination criteria.
 If there is any doubt, proceed to nominate the individual.

-You will not be able to submit your nomination if the essay is longer than 750 words.
-Please edit the essay to conform with the 750-word limit.
+You will not be able to submit your nomination if the response to an essay question is longer than the maximum characters allowed for each item.
+Please edit the essay to conform with each character limit.
 To be competitive, the nomination essay should be focused and concise.

-Members of the Selection Committee and the Grinnell Prize program staff may not submit a nomination.
+Members of the selection committee and the Grinnell Prize program staff may not submit a nomination.
 Also, individuals may not nominate themselves (no self-nominations).
 There are no other restrictions.
 This means the nominator can be a relative, a board member of the individual’s organization, or affiliated with the College (e.g., a student).
-Ideally, the nominator should be someone who is well acquainted or personally familiar with the nominee’s work, and can attest to the nominee’s qualifications.
+Ideally, the nominator should be someone who is well acquainted with the nominee’s work and can attest to the nominee’s qualifications.
 Nominators should be available for possible follow-up questions throughout the selection process.

-Yes, so long as your nominee meets the current criteria for the Grinnell Prize.
+Yes, so long as your nominee meets the current nomination year’s eligibility criteria for the Grinnell Prize.
 Please note that the criteria may be slightly different from year to year.

-Yes, you may submit up to a maximum of two individuals who are working collaboratively on an innovative effort.
-Each of the individuals must independently meet the Prize criteria and eligibility, and an effort should be made to elaborate on the collaborative or synergistic aspect of their relationship.
+Yes, you may nominate up to two individuals who are working collaboratively on an innovative effort.
+Each of the individuals must independently meet the prize criteria and eligibility, and an effort should be made to elaborate on the collaborative or synergistic aspect of their relationship.

 Yes, you may submit as many nominations as there are individuals that meet the criteria and eligibility requirements; however, each nomination is limited to two individuals.

 Yes, of course!
-You may also collaborate with your nominee.
-On the nomination submission form, however, please enter the contact information of the person that will be the main contact with the College.
+On the nomination submission form, however, please enter the contact information of the person who will be the main contact with the College.

-Curriculum vitae or resume, letters of recommendation, photos or videos, and news articles, among other things.
+Curriculum vitae or resume, letters of recommendation, photos or videos, news articles, letters of reference, as well as organizational, policy, and fiscal documents may be requested if a nominee is selected as a prize finalist.
+Finalists will also be asked to grant permission for additional due diligence forms to demonstrate the nominee’s and organization’s adherence to legal standards and organizational best practices.
 It is the nominee’s responsibility to provide the information the College is requesting.
 Failure to provide the requested information will automatically disqualify the nominee from further consideration.